 Managing a rental property isn’t just about collecting rent checks.
 It’s a time-consuming and sometimes challenging job.

 For example, you may receive calls from tenants at all hours of the day with maintenance requests.
-You may also find a tenant causing damage you have to repair before the next lease starts.
-You may even deal with people falling behind on payments or breaking their lease early.

 Investopedia highlights: